 It was a tasty bite that didn’t last long around here.

-On to the dessert… I have to coo and ahh and little here, so please forgive me.
-The recommended sweet ending to this meal was a Creamy Flan.
+On to the dessert … I have to ooh and ahh and little here, so please forgive me.
+The recommended sweet ending to this meal was a Creamy Flan Recipe.
 Before yesterday, I’d never made flan before.
 And I have to admit, I was more than a little apprehensive that the flan would flop.
 And floppy flan is no good.

 But it worked.
 I can’t believe it.
 I can make flan.
 I can make flan that actually looks like flan, and tastes like flan.
 Or at least, I think that’s what it’s supposed to look like.
 If not, don’t tell me.
 Let me go on living in my flan happy world.

 You can get flan happy too.
-Below is the Pam’s recipe for the Creamy Flan.
+Below is Pam’s Creamy Flan Recipe.
 The original recipe called for one large flan, but I made individual flans in ramekins.
 It’s pretty simple y’all.
 So give it a go the next time you’re feeling freaky for flan.
 And don’t forget to check out the rest of the delectable dishes in Perfect One-Dish Dinners: All You Need For Easy Get-Togethers.

 - 1 quart + ¼ cup water

 - 1 package (8 oz.) light cream cheese, softened